 One of the strengths Karen brings to her practice is the calm and considered manner she maintains while assisting her clients in navigating the often stressful terrain of litigation.
-Her compassion and empathy are underpinned by her wealth of experience and ability to be tough for her client when needed.
+Her compassion and empathy are underpinned by her wealth of experience and ability to be tough for her clients when needed.

 - Defending medical negligence claims

 Before joining Harper Grey, Karen practiced in Toronto, Ontario with McCarthy Tétrault.
-Karen has appeared at all levels of court in British Columbia and has successfully responded to two applications for leave to appeal to the Supreme Court of Canada.
+She has appeared at all levels of court in British Columbia and has successfully responded to two applications for leave to appeal to the Supreme Court of Canada.

 Karen is an avid runner, cyclist and paddler (kayak) and has completed the Vancouver International Marathon.
 She has participated in fundraising productions of “The Government Inspector” and “Death on the Nile” presented by the Arts Club Theatre and Touchstone Theatre.